Augustin007/anremithrl-s-guide-to-earendor/Creatures/Beings/Immortals/Lesser Immortals/Elves/Dallion.md

-Dallion was the son of [[Singollo]] and [[Elian]], and the elder brother of [[Lysiria]].
+Dallion was the son of [[Elu Singollo]] and [[Elian]], and the elder brother of [[Lysiria]].
 While he was very smart, he was never able to connect with the weave, and remains one of the few non-magical elves.

 He is an excellent swordsman and a great shot with the bow.